Aqaba Archaeological Museum: History

 The building that hosts the museum was the palace of Sharif Hussein Bin Ali, the founder of the Hashemite dynasty, and was built shortly after World War I in 1917.
-The museum was established in 1989 and was officially opened on January 1, 1990.
+The building was acquired by Jordan's Ministry of Tourism and Antiquities in 1979.
+The museum opened to the public in 1990, following archaeological excavations in Aqaba that had uncovered the early Islamic city of Ayla and produced hundreds of artifacts from the site.

 The "Lady of Aqaba" artifact discovered in Tall Hujayrat Al-Ghuzlan and displayed in the museum.